Todd McFarlane's Spawn

-Todd McFarlane's Spawn, also known as Spawn: The Animated Series or simply Spawn, is an American adult animated superhero television series that aired on HBO from 1997 through 1999 and reran on Cartoon Network's Toonami programming block in Japan.
+Todd McFarlane's Spawn, also known as Spawn: The Animated Series or simply Spawn, is an American adult animated superhero horror television series that aired on HBO from 1997 through 1999 and reran on Cartoon Network's Toonami programming block in Japan.
 It is the first of two adult animated series (alongside Spicy City) to have premiered on HBO in 1997.
 Both were produced by their short-lived animation division, with Todd McFarlane's Spawn being a co-production with Todd McFarlane Entertainment.

 It has also been released on DVD as a film series.
 The show is based on the character Spawn from Image Comics, and won an Emmy Award in 1999 for Outstanding Animation Program (Longer Than One Hour).

 Plot

 The series revolves around the story of former Marine Force Recon Lieutenant Colonel Al Simmons, who worked as a government assassin in covert black ops.
 He was betrayed and killed by a man whom he believed to be his close friend (the man, later to be revealed as Chapel, burned him alive with a flamethrower during a mission).
 Upon his death, Simmons vowed revenge on Chapel and hoped that he would one day return to his beloved wife Wanda.

 Because of his life as an assassin, Simmons' soul goes to Hell.
 In order to accomplish his vow, he makes a pact with the devil Malebolgia (who was the overlord on the eighth plane of Hell).
 The pact was a simple one: Simmons would become a soldier in Malebolgia's army (known as a "Hellspawn" or "Spawn" for short) in return for the ability to walk the earth once again in order to see Wanda.
 However, Simmons was tricked by Malebolgia: his body was not returned to him and he is returned to Earth five years after his death.
 He had been given a different body which was a festering, pungently cadaverous, maggot-ridden walking corpse that had a massive living red cape attached to it.
 Because his new body had been rotten for some time and was in an advanced state of decay, his face had become heavily malformed, to the point that he barely appeared human, which led to Simmons donning a mask in order to cover its grotesque appearance.